pete0emerson/slacker/README.md

 [Slack](http://www.slack.com) Incoming WebHook easy.
 The class takes its configuration from environment variables, configuration file(s), or passed in arguments.
 The CLI is a small wrapper around the class that parses the command line arguments to initialize the class and then sends a message.
+Under the hood, it leverages python's `requests` module to talk to the Slack WebHook.
+After that, it's just adding in a couple of ways to manage configuration.

 # Installation